 |The battle ensign and pennant are hoisted above the Tirpitz at its commissioning, 25 February 1941.|

-About 200 British commandos of Operation Abstention, the subjugation and occupation of the island of Kastellorizo in the southeast Mediterranean, are at sea as the day begins.
-They land at dawn and quickly ambush an Italian patrol between Capt Nifti and the port.
+About 200 British Commandos of Operation Abstention, the subjugation and occupation of the island of Kastellorizo in the southeast Mediterranean, are at sea as the day begins.
+The Commandos land at dawn and quickly ambush an Italian patrol between Capt Nifti and the port.
 This landing operation is Operation Mar2, a naval support operation from Suda Bay involving destroyers HMS Decoy and Hereward.
 The landing is botched, as there actually are 500 men on board, but eight of the ten boats from Hereward get lost in the darkness and return to Decoy.
 They eventually land after daylight.

 The commandos successfully occupy the port and take the Italian radio station there.
 The Italians manage to get off a radio message to Rhodes before surrendering, however.
-This draws air strikes by the Regia Aeronautica within a few hours.
+This draws airstrikes by the Regia Aeronautica within a few hours.
 The Italians bomb gunboat HMS Ladybird, damaging it, wounding three sailors, and forcing it to retreat to Famagusta, Cyprus along with its 24 Marines.
 Armed boarding vessel HMS Rosaura, operating out of Alexandria, arrives late and is unable to land the troops it carries due to Italian air attacks.
-Light cruisers HMS Bonaventure and Gloucester patrol off shore, but can offer little assistance to the shore party.
+Light cruisers HMS Bonaventure and Gloucester patrol offshore but can offer little assistance to the shore party.

 At Tobruk, the Luftwaffe continues its incessant attacks.
-The Germans bomb and damage 5856 ton British tanker Tynefield.
+The Germans bomb and damage 5856-ton British tanker Tynefield.
 One man is lost.
 The ship is badly damaged, losing its forecastle, and eventually heads to Alexandria.

 The Free French attack on the Italian fort of El Tag at Kufra Oasis continues.
 The French are shelling the fortress with a 75mm field piece and several mortars.
 The Italians in the fort, though numerous, do not respond with any effectiveness - though they have four 20mm cannon, 53 machine guns and over two dozen trucks in parked in the fort.